abbreviatedman/spellbound/data/quotes.md

 217
 00:09:19,770 --> 00:09:20,955
-The other Kings and Queens who died...
+The other Kings and Queens who died…

 218
 00:09:20,979 --> 00:09:23,746